krishna-swivel/test_project/README.md

 Project Codebase

-- Developed used class components and it canbe converted into functional
+- Developed used class components and it canbe converted into functional.
+There is a converted version added of class components and name called SpellDetailsHook.jsx
 - Used React lifecycle methods.
 - React Router for the navigation
 - Used Material ui for styling.